cls-python/cls-luigi/README.md

         y_train.to_pickle(self.output()[2].path)
         y_test.to_pickle(self.output()[3].path)
 ```
-Note how we defined our outputs in *output* method, had feed in the index number of corresponding LocalTarget in the *run* method.
-We can do better!
+Note how we defined our outputs in *output* method, and had to feed in the index number of corresponding LocalTarget in the *run* method.
+We can do better than that!

-##### solution
+#### solution
 We can use dictionaries instead of lists, and reference the corresponding LocalTargets using keys:

 if your haven't looked at the